SOLV-Code/PacSalmonEnvCov/README.md

 *Software stack* refers to all the programs and tools required to make an application work.
 The *PSEC* data system uses free open-source software and a free online platform.
 No software installations or logins are required to access the data and other materials.
 A free GitHub account is required to contribute data, post questions, or edit summary notes.

+[Individual source data](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA) and the [merged file with all covariates](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/OUTPUT) are stored as *csv* files which work seamlessly across operating systems and software applications.
+Background information and metadata are documented in the *README.md* for each data set.
+Data processing and merging is done with [R code](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/CODE).

 ![Logo_csv](/PacSalmonEnvCov/images/Logo_csv.png)

 Source data sets and a merged file with all covariates are stored as csv files which work seamlessly across operating systems and software applications.

 ![Logo_Markdown](/PacSalmonEnvCov/images/Logo_Markdown.png)

 Background information and metadata are documented in a markdown for each data set, which is automatically formatted for display by GitHub.

 ![Logo_R](/PacSalmonEnvCov/images/Logo_R.png)

 Data processing, merging, and exploratory analyses are all done with R code.

 ![Logo_Github](/PacSalmonEnvCov/images/Logo_Github.png)

 Tracking of updates and corrections handled automatically by GitHub.
 Also use GitHub discussion threads to resolve questions and GitHub Wiki pages for collaborative editing of background information.